 - GI Problems: The herb tea or tincture is useful for indigestion, gas, and vomiting.
-It's calming property is particularly helpful for cases of indigestive upset resulting from anxiety, nervousness and hyperactivity (Dosage: 1-3 teaspoon of the tea twice daily with food, 1-3 dropperfuls of the tincture twice daily with food, depending on your dog's size).
+It's calming property is particularly helpful for dogs whose indigestion is caused by anxiety, nervousness and hyperactivity (Dosage: 1-3 teaspoon of the tea twice daily with food, 1-3 dropperfuls of the tincture twice daily with food, depending on your dog's size).

-- Inflammed Gums: A cooled chamomile infusion can be applied topically to soothe inflammed gums in dogs and relieve teething pain in puppies.
+- Inflamed Gums: A cooled chamomile infusion can be applied topically to soothe inflamed gums in dogs and relieve teething pain in puppies.
 Use a cotton swab to apply the infusion to the affected areas.

 - Skin Inflammations: A cooled infusion of chamomile is also an excellent topical rinse for the treatment of skin inflammations such as those caused by fleabites, contact allergies, hot spots, and various bacterial or fungal infections.

 - Red Itchy Eyes: Chamomile can also be used to make an herbal eye wash (see below) to soothe a dog's red, itchy and dry eyes, caused by a mild infection (e.g. conjunctivitis).

 Not only is the herb Chamomile safe and useful for dogs, the essential oil and hydrosol of Chamomile are also great for dogs!

 For example, the essential oil of Roman Chamomile is extremely calming and can be used in a calming oil blend to calm an anxious or overly-excited dog.

 You can also use the hydrosol of Roman Chamomile to make a cool compress to relieve puppy teething pain.